johnny-tu/DDC-Learning-tasks/DTR-Task1-Create_A_Repo.md

-# Task 1 - Create a Repository
+# Task - DTR - Create a Repository

 In this task, you will complete the following steps:
 1. Create a public repository in Docker Trusted Registry using a non admin user account